stevenleelawson/mooninitesite/_posts/2015-08-06-birds-monday.md

 “Do you have any other skills?” her mother inquired.

 “Oh, god no.” I said, still impressed with my frankness.
-Camilya jumped in to my apparent need of defense:
+Camilya jumped in, to my apparent need of aid:

 “He can paint!
 He told me on the way over that he has been earning some money painting houses.”
 It occurred to me later that I was in an interview and didn’t even know about it.
 It was kinda like with a job where the manager asks, “What is your greatest weakness?”
 Most people would answer by saying something like, “Okay.
 Here goes: my greatest fault is that I’m a perfectionist.”